Wontons - all the information you will ever need to make, fold, cook, store and enjoy this little parcel of delight.

 3. With thin egg noodles

 I have almost never made wonton noodle soup myself.
 The best can be had for a couple of dollars and a short walk away.
 So, I have never had the need to make my own wonton noodle soup from scratch.
-If you are interested to learn how to make this at home, check out for the dry version and for the Hong Kong soup version.
+If you are interested to learn how to make this at home, check out for the local dry version and for the Hong Kong soup version.

 Chinese recipes for wontons almost always assume you are cooking for a family party, so the amount of ingredients can be excessive.
 If you are only thinking of making a dozen or so, consider downsizing the quantity specified.